simmzx/SynFrag/README.md

 ## 📧 Contact
-For questions, please contact: Xiang Zhang (Email: zhangxiang@simm.ac.cn)
+For technical support, please contact: Xiang Zhang (Email: zhangxiang@simm.ac.cn)
 ______________________________________________________________________________________________________
 🌟 **Like this project?
 Give us a Star**